 It is important that we take thorough steps to ensure that the adults that our children encounter act in safe and appropriate ways.
 Sometimes adults can act with unacceptable or malicious intentions; sometimes they make wrong decisions.
-There are a number of steps needed to support this:
+There are several steps needed to support this:

-- We pay full regard to the safer recruitment processes as set out in part 3 of KCSIE (2023), and follow these in attempt to ensure that our recruitment procedures deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities with us; - This will include an online search on shortlisted candidates, following internal guidelines; - As well as training interviewers in safer recruitment, we also train key admin staff who lead on contact with people in early stages of recruitment, as they play a key role in spotting any low-level concerns at this stage; - We pay full regard to the processes as set out in part 3 of KCSIE (2023) with regards to volunteers and visitors to the school; - During induction training, the need for staff to feel comfortable to share concerns about the practice of others is emphasised; - It is vital that all staff report if they have any low-level concerns about the behaviour of others see below for more information; - There is a whistleblowing policy in place to support and encourage staff to share concerns, which includes reference to low-level concerns information around this is shared with staff during induction safeguarding training.
-This is available for staff on the staff website; - If allegations are made against staff, we follow our 'Allegations against staff procedure' this includes information about LADO referrals.
+- We pay full regard to the safer recruitment processes as set out in part three of KCSIE (2024) and follow these in attempt to ensure that our recruitment procedures deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities with us. - We have a HR Manager who works closely with the DSL to ensure that safer recruitment processes are followed operationally and to identify any concerns in early stages of recruitment - The HR Manager performs an online search on shortlisted candidates, following internal guidelines - We pay full regard to the processes as set out in part three of KCSIE (2023) with regards to volunteers and visitors to the school - During induction training, the need for staff to feel comfortable to share concerns about the practice of others is emphasised - It is vital that all staff report if they have any low-level concerns about the behaviour of others see below for more information - There is a whistleblowing policy in place to support and encourage staff to share concerns, which includes reference to low-level concerns information around this is shared with staff during induction safeguarding training.
+This is available for staff on the staff website - If allegations are made against staff, we follow our 'Allegations against staff procedure' this includes information about LADO referrals, based on Central Bedfordshire procedures.
 The LADO is the Local Authority Designated Officer who manages concerns.
-They oversee investigations into allegations and concerns against adults who work with children and young people in both a paid and voluntary capacity; - We use CPOMS StaffSafe to keep confidential records about concerns relating to staff; - If a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned, the school will make a referral to the Disclosure & Barring Service (DBS); - We will follow our safeguarding policies and procedure in the event of an allegation regarding an incident that happened when an individual or an organisation was using our school premises for the purposes of running activities for children.
+They oversee investigations into allegations and concerns against adults who work with children and young people in both a paid and voluntary capacity - We use CPOMS StaffSafe to keep clear and confidential records about concerns relating to staff - If a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned, Ivel Valley will make a referral to the Disclosure & Barring Service (DBS) - We will follow our safeguarding policies and procedure in the event of an allegation regarding an incident that happened when an individual or an organisation was using our school premises for the purposes of running activities for children.
 This includes events such as community groups, sports associations, and more.

-A 'low-level' concern about an adult's behaviour towards a child means that they have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
-Being described as 'low-level' does not mean that the concern is insignificant, but that it doesn't meet the harm threshold as set out in KCSIE (2023, part 4, section 1).
+A low-level concern about an adult's behaviour towards a child means that they have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
+Being described as 'low-level' does not mean that the concern is insignificant, but that it doesn't meet the harm threshold as set out in KCSIE (2024, part 4, section 1).
 Regarding low-level concerns, staff need to know: